Documentation

 Show Legend

-Use the CI Legend.png icon to open the Explorer Legend and for an explanation of the Explorer content
+Use the CI Legend icon to open the Explorer legend.
+The content of the Explorer can be explained as follows:

-• red cross - item not in policy
+• Red cross.
+An item not in policy.

 Details

-Click on the name of a Configuration Item in the explorer to see it’s information displayed in the Details section on the explorer.
+Click the name of a CI in the Explorer to see its information displayed in the Details section of the Explorer.

 Relationship Definitions

-Define bi-directional relationships between Configuration Items by setting the Dependancy type and level of impact by selecting form the defined dependancy types and impact levels.
+Define bi-directional relationships between CIs by setting the dependency type and level of impact.
+Select from the defined dependency types and impact levels.

-Click on the Explorer and the arrow facing the Parent Configuration Item, choose the relevant Dependancy from the drop down and the Impact level and select Save to create the relationship
+Click on the Explorer and the arrow facing the parent CI, then choose the relevant dependency from the dropdown and the impact level, then click Save to create the relationship.

-Click on the Explorer and the arrow facing away from the Parent Configuration Item, choose the relevant Dependancy from the drop down and the Impact level and select Save to create the relationship
+Click on the Explorer and the arrow facing away from the parent CI, then choose the relevant dependency from the dropdown and the impact level, then click Save to create the relationship.

-Edit or remove the relationships by clicking on either relationship link and changing the Dependancy or Impact and selecting Save to apply the change
+Edit or remove the relationships by clicking on either relationship link and changing the dependency or impact.
+Click Save to apply the change.

-The available relationship types can be set differently depending on the direction of the relationships, and be different depending on the type of Configuration Items being connected.
+The available relationship types can be set differently depending on the direction of the relationships, and be different depending on the type of CIs being connected.

 In This Document